Improving Feature-based Visual Localization by Geometry-Aided Matching: Related Work

-\textbf{End-to-End Localization.} End-to-End localization methods can be classified as either directly regressing the camera pose \cite{brahmbhatt2018geometry, walch2017image, kendall2015posenet, shavit2022camera, chen2022dfnet} or regressing scene coordinates \cite{shotton2013scene, brachmann2017dsac, brachmann2018learning, wu2022sc}.
-They do not suffer from the problems of local feature matching and are very robust under the scenes with illumination changes or texture-less regions.
-PoseNet \cite{kendall2015posenet} is the first work that proposes to train a the convolutional neural network to directly regress the 6DoF pose from a given query image.
-Based on this pioneering work, many improvements on the accuracy are achieved through the novel design of network architectures or loss functions \cite{walch2017image, brahmbhatt2018geometry}.
-These pose regression methods behave more like image retrieval \cite{sattler2019understanding}, thus the accuracy is unsatisfactory, especially for various AR applications.
-Another type of learning-based method \cite{shotton2013scene, brachmann2017dsac, brachmann2018learning} firstly regress the scene coordinates of the query image and then compute the camera pose using the PnP algorithm.
-SCoRe Forest \cite{shotton2013scene} uses the regression forest to infer the coordinates of each pixel in the RGB-D image and then uses RANSAC+PnP to solve the camera pose.
-DSAC \cite{brachmann2017dsac} proposed a differentiable RANSAC to train this process in an end-to-end way. \cite{brachmann2018learning} further improves the accuracy through a fully convolutional neural network for densely regressing scene coordinates.
-These methods are more accurate than direct pose regression but are hard to converge in large-scale scenarios.
-Besides, the generalization ability of the learning-based method remains a knotty problem, the requirement of a large amount of training data limits their scalability and applications.
-PixLoc\cite{sarlin2021back} also adopts an end-to-end manner but it casts camera localization as metric learning and exhibits exceptional generalization to new scenes by separating model parameters and scene geometry.
-Different from these end-to-end methods, GAM focus on 2D-3D feature matching and is learned separately not embedded in the whole complicated localization pipeline.
+\textbf{End-to-End Localization.} We can divide the end-to-end visual localization methods into two categories: pose regression \cite{brahmbhatt2018geometry, walch2017image, kendall2015posenet, shavit2021learning, shavit2022camera, chen2022dfnet} and scene coordinates regression \cite{shotton2013scene, brachmann2017dsac, wu2022sc, li2020hierarchical, brachmann2021visual, guan2021scene, zhou2020kfnet, dong2021robust}.
+They show good robustness in scenarios with illumination variations or non-textured areas.
+PoseNet \cite{kendall2015posenet} is the first work to train a CNN to directly regress the 6DoF camera pose from a single query image.
+Many methods \cite{walch2017image, brahmbhatt2018geometry, shavit2021learning, chen2022dfnet} based on this work improve the accuracy by designing new loss functions or novel network architectures.
+This type of method shows poor localization accuracy and behaves more like image retrieval \cite{sattler2019understanding}.
+Their accuracy does not meet the requirements of various AR applications.
+The scene coordinates regression methods \cite{shotton2013scene, brachmann2017dsac, wu2022sc, li2020hierarchical, brachmann2021visual, guan2021scene, zhou2020kfnet, dong2021robust} first regresses the scene coordinates from a query image and then uses a geometric or optimization manner to calculate the camera pose. \cite{shotton2013scene} employs regression forest to infer the coordinates of each pixel in the RGB-D image and then uses RANSAC+PnP to solve the camera pose.
+DSAC proposes a differentiable RANSAC to train a scene coordinate regression model in an end-to-end manner. \cite {brachmann2019neural, brachmann2021visual} improves the localization accuracy by regressing dense scene coordinates.
+SC-wLS \cite{wu2022sc} adopts a weighted least squares manner for end-to-end scene coordinate regression training.
+This type of method shows higher accuracy than pose regression.
+The disadvantage is that they are hard to converge in large-scale scenarios.
+Both two types of learning-based methods need a large amount of data to train a model as an implicit localization map, which limits its application and scalability.
+PixLoc\cite{sarlin2021back} casts camera localization as metric learning, which separates model parameters and scene geometry and shows good generalization to new scenes.
+Different from these end-to-end methods, GAM focuses on 2D-3D feature matching.
+It is learned separately and not embedded in the whole complicated localization pipeline.